Rhode Island School of Design Museum: Prints, drawings, and photographs

 The Prints, Drawings, and Photographs collection comprises more than 25,000 works dating from the 15th century to the present.
 The holdings include a large group of Old Master engravings and etchings, and particular strengths in prints and drawings of 18th-century Italy, 19th-century France, and 19th- and 20th-century America.
 The department also holds one of the largest collections of late 18th- and early 19th-century British watercolors in the United States, featuring work by J. M. W. Turner, George Chinnery, John Sell Cotman, William Blake, and Thomas Rowlandson.
 The collection of French prints and drawings includes work by Nicolas Poussin, Hubert Robert, Jean-Auguste-Dominique Ingres, Édouard Manet, Claude Monet, Honoré Daumier, Vincent van Gogh, Paul Cézanne, Edgar Degas, Pablo Picasso, and others.

 Notable in the collection of American watercolors and drawings are works by Benjamin West, Mary Cassatt, Thomas Eakins, Eastman Johnson, Winslow Homer, Maurice Prendergast, and Maxfield Parrish.
 Among the important 20th-century artists represented in the collection are Franz Kline, James Rosenquist, Helen Frankenthaler, Robert Motherwell, Jennifer Bartlett, Eric Fischl, Wayne Thiebaud, Kara Walker, and Francesco Clemente.
 Both the Nancy Sayles Day Collection of Modern Latin American Art and the Richard Brown Baker collection of contemporary British art have depth in works on paper.

 The history of the art of the book is represented, in one of its earliest forms, by the Hypnerotomachia Poliphili (1499), a masterpiece of Renaissance illumination.
 In later centuries, work by masters of printing and illustration provides a link between the earliest books and 20th-century "artists books" that push limits and challenge traditional interpretations of the form.
 Contemporary works on paper in all media are the fastest growing segment of the collection.

 An overview of the history of photography is provided by 5,000 photographs, among them significant works by Gustave Le Gray, Julia Margaret Cameron, Nadar, Frederick Sommer, Carrie Mae Weems, and the past RISD professors Aaron Siskind and Harry Callahan.
 The department also oversees the Minskoff Center for Prints, Drawings, and Photographs, which is open to students, faculty, and researchers.

+Gelman Student Exhibitions Gallery

+The Gelman Student Exhibitions Gallery and the Dryfoos Gallery for New Media are located on the second floor of the Chace Center at 20 North Main Street, Providence, Rhode Island.
+The galleries make student work accessible to visitors to the RISD Museum.
+All students — undergraduates and graduates in any major — may submit individual or team proposals for group exhibitions in either gallery.
+The director of campus exhibitions (separate from the RISD Museum) reviews proposals alongside an oversight committee that includes representatives from the Student Gallery Board.
+Once the concept for an exhibition is approved, curators work with gallery staff to select the work, design the exhibition, prepare supporting written material, hang the show, publicize it, and plan the opening.